MelonCaully/tubely/README.md

 brew install ffmpeg
 ```

-- [SQLite 3](https://www.sqlite.org/download.html) only required for you to manually inspect the database.
+- [SQLite 3](https://www.sqlite.org/download.html) only required for you to manually inspect the database

 ```bash
 # linux